 Managing Medicare enrollment

 For most people, Medicare eligibility starts at age 65.
-If you're receiving Social Security retirement benefits, SSA will send you a Medicare enrollment package at the start of your initial enrollment period, which begins three months before the month you turn 65.
-For example, if your 65th birthday is July 15, 2021, this period begins April 1.
+If you're receiving Social Security retirement benefits at that time, SSA will send you a "Welcome to Medicare" package at the start of your initial enrollment period, which begins three months before the month you turn 65.
+For example, if your 65th birthday is July 15, 2023, this period begins April 1.

 On your 65th birthday, you'll automatically be enrolled in parts A and B. You have the right to opt out of Part B, but you might incur a penalty, in the form of permanently higher premiums, if you sign up for it later.